jeremyckahn/misfit/README.md

 misfit
 ````

+You can also hit the "C" key before selecting a command to copy it to your clipboard upon selecting it.
+This is handy for later pasting back into your BASH prompt so that it can be added to your BASH history.

 ## Supported platforms

-Misfit was developed on OS X, but it'll probably also work on Linux.
-Windows has not been tested, but I'm happy to accept a Pull Request to support it.
+Misfit was developed on OS X.  If you'd like it to work on another OS, please submit a PR!

 Misfit currently only searches the current working directory for a `package.json` file.